 The Company has always had the philosophy that we are only as good as the communities which we serve.
 We strive to improve the quality of life in every community that is in our footprint.
-We support schools, cities, counties, nonprofits and churches with the latest in financial services, as well as our time and money.
+We support schools, cities, counties, non-profits and churches with the latest in financial services, as well as our time and money.
 We encourage our employees to be active in communities and charitable organizations by being on their boards, volunteering their time and helping raise funding.
-The impact our team has is highlighted by our annual Day of Service, where we had 990 employees serve 81 organizations across our footprint.
+The impact our team has is highlighted by our annual Day of Service, where approximately 1,000 employees served 63 organizations across our footprint.

-In addition to volunteering, the Company provided over \$2.3 million in support to charitable organizations and schools during 2023 and over \$24 million in the past 10 years.
-We also committed \$5.5 million out of a \$9 million investment to fund a low-income senior living project south of downtown in Abilene, Texas, which is home to our corporate offices.
+In addition to volunteering, the Company provided over \$2.2 million in support to charitable organizations and schools during 2024 and over \$25 million in the past 10 years.
+In 2024, we committed to a \$7 million investment to fund a low-income senior living project in San Angelo, Texas which is home to our West Texas region.

 We are committed to expand access to financial services in underserved majority minority and low-income areas within our footprint by providing financial literacy, fraud prevention and home ownership classes.
-The Company developed an Individual Tax Identification Number (ITIN) residential mortgage loan product for legal immigrants in late 2021, to help them achieve the dream of home ownership.
-We continued to emphasize this product in our markets and grow this program and other affordable housing loan products throughout 2023.
+We continue to evaluate and promote products in our markets, including affordable housing loans products to ensure we are serving these communities.